 However, the consumer does not really feel the HGH effect and if there is any effect, it’s mostly placebo effect.

 There is one more problem with using amino acids for HGH enhancement that we talk about in amino acids pathway mechanism.
+(See the list of 7 mechanisms to increase HGH naturally, later in this article)

 b).
 Another way they get you is by including some ingredients on which no established scientific evidence exists regarding its role in increasing hGH.